 ‘We are currently looking to see whether climate-smart ideas can lead to a feasible and financeable business plan together with local banks,’ says Groot.
 If this combination of measures turns out successful, it can also be applied in other parts of Tanzania, Uganda and Kenya where sunflowers are cultivated.
 Groot believes that it is a revelation to use climate knowledge across the entire supply chain.
 ‘It stimulates cooperation between different parties that will increasingly feel the impact of lower food production as a result of climate change in the future.
 This approach can help to assure food security.’

 Climate resilient agri-businesses for tomorrow

-https://weblog.wur.eu/example-essay-report-writing-spm/ is a five-year project that was started in 2018.
-In addition to Wageningen University & Research, the following partners participate in this project: SNV, which coordinates the project, how to start an essay about myself, essay on oil gas and energy conservation and the CGIAR programme essay online sites that do your homework (CAFF).
+Climate Resilient Agri-businesses For Tomorrow (CRAFT) is a five-year project that was started in 2018.
+In addition to Wageningen University & Research, the following partners participate in this project: SNV, which coordinates the project, how to write a synthesis essay example, bus ki yatra essay in hindi and the CGIAR programme https://weblog.wur.eu/emily-dickinson-research-paper/ (CAFF).
 This project is financed by the Dutch Ministry of Foreign Affairs.

 - About the Global Commission on Adaptation which emphasises the importance of making adjustment on time.

 - Programme on green climate solutions programme, climate-smart agriculture expertise

 Interessant wellicht om een moment van gedachten te wisselen?
 In Brabant ben ik een project voor te bereiden met Zero Hunger Lab bezig bij Tilburg University, om op basis van Sorghum teelt en bioraffinage ervan een systeeminnovatie te modelleren in gebieden voor Afrika.